naftalim/GetAndStoreDataTool/README.md

 * a controller function gets a collection of datafeed objects from a datafeedFactory object
 * controller iterates through the collection and calls a getData and populateDB method on each datafeed object

-a datafeed is a class that inherits from a baseDataFeed class which defines a logging method and also a instance map for the instances maintain state between thier getData and populateDB method calls.
+a datafeed is a class that inherits from a baseDataFeed class. a datafeed class implemnents its own getData and populateDB methods. the baseDataFeed class defines a logging method and a instance map for the instances to maintain state between thier getData and populateDB method calls.

 #### to add datafeed